Interstate 15 in Utah

 Interstate 15 (I-15) runs north–south in the U.S. state of Utah through the southwestern and central portions of the state, passing through most of the state's population centers, including St. George and those comprising the Wasatch Front: Provo–Orem, Salt Lake City, and Ogden–Clearfield.
-It is Utah's primary north–south highway, as the vast majority of the state's population lives along its corridor; the Logan metropolitan area is the state's only Metropolitan Statistical Area through which I-15 does not pass.
+It is Utah's primary and only north–south interstate highway, as the vast majority of the state's population lives along its corridor; the Logan metropolitan area is the state's only Metropolitan Statistical Area through which I-15 does not pass.
 In 1998, the Utah State Legislature designated Utah's entire portion of the road as the Veterans Memorial Highway.

 Route description

 The Interstate passes through the fast-growing Dixie region, which includes St. George and Cedar City, and eventually most of the major cities and suburbs along the Wasatch Front, including Provo, Orem, Sandy, West Jordan, Salt Lake City, Layton, and Ogden.
 Around Cove Fort, I-70 begins its journey eastward across the country.
 The Interstate merges with I-80 for about 3 mi from South Salt Lake to just west of Downtown Salt Lake City and merges with I-84 from Ogden to Tremonton.
 Along nearly its entire length through the state, I-15 winds its way along the western edge of a nearly continuous range of mountains (including the Wasatch Range in the northern half of the state).
 The only exceptions are when it passes through the mountains south of Cedar City and, again, north of Cove Fort.